ptupitsyn/ptupitsyn.github.io/_posts/2023-05-18-Dynamic-LINQ-With-Ignite.md

 ---
 layout: post
-title: Dynamic LINQ with Ignite.NET and System.Linq.Dynamic.Core
+title: Dynamic LINQ performance and usability with Ignite.NET and System.Linq.Dynamic.Core
 ---

-TBD: Better title, more catchy?
-"Dynamic LINQ performance with Ignite.NET and System.Linq.Dynamic.Core"

 ![Apache Ignite Persistent Store](../images/ignite-dynamic-linq.png) Dynamically building database queries can be necessary for some use cases, such as UI-based filtering.